How to Apply | Neurosurgery Residency

 Additional information regarding applicant eligibility and selection can be found on the UMMC Graduate Medical Education website under the policy title, “Resident Eligibility, Selection, and Participation in Educational Activities (GMS-D).”

-Note that due to the COVID-19 pandemic, our program will be conducting interviews virtually for the 2021 application cycle.
-Interview dates as well as further details will be posted here in the near future.
+Note that due to the COVID-19 pandemic, our program will be conducting interviews virtually for the 2022 application cycle.
+Interviews will be announced shortly.

 The following are used as a basis for selection of applicants: